hvillacrusis/who-you-mono/README.md

    where, `scope` is the domain of change, i.e. `create-delivery|create-shipment|update-driver` and so on.

-   where, `subject` describes what will happen when the commit is applied, i.e. `fix bug #123|remove unused codes|add button to see next`.
+   where, `subject` describes what will happen when the commit is applied, i.e. `fix bug of refresh|remove unused codes|add button to see next`.
 Please always use the imperative present tense of all `subject` statements

 1. Multi Line commit message

+   You may like to use multi line commit message when describing conplex changes made.

    ```
    <type>(<scope>): <subject>